Contents

 Lighting Circuits

-Lighting circuits are among the most popular electronic paths to be designed as light is a huge part of our lives.
+Lighting circuits are among the most popular electronic paths to be designed, as light is a huge part of our lives.
 So, you will easily find lighting circuits in automatic LED emergency lights and street light circuits.

 A user applies current on an LED with anode +ve and cathode -ve in a DC lighting electric circuit.
 The path has a bulb to display the output signal and a switch that allows DC input voltage supply to the LED bulb.
 The bulb also has a negative and positive terminal.
-The positive terminal of each component is connected and while the negative ends are also connected.
+The positive terminal of each component is connected, while the negative ends are also connected.

 To create an LED emergency light circuit, you will need LEDs, LM317 IC, two transistors, and other common components.